Trent Specialised Foundation Programme - Job Descriptions and Programmes

-The Trent Foundation School offers Academic posts in Medicine and Surgery, Academic Psychiatry, General Practice and Peri-operative Medicine.
+The Trent Foundation School offers Specialised posts in Medicine and Surgery, Academic Psychiatry, General Practice and Peri-operative Medicine.

 The Academic Lead for Trent is Dr Rob Dineen.
 He can be contacted via MS-IATadmin@nottingham.ac.uk

 The Trent Foundation School, in partnership with the University of Nottingham and the Queen’s Medical Centre, is pleased to offer 12 Foundation Year 2 (F2) training opportunities in Academic Medicine/Surgery.
 These innovative rotations will be of interest to you if you would like to explore academia as a career and develop your research skills at the same time as undertaking foundation training.
 The successful applicants will be allocated a two year programme and will spend their